-The HRI’s Research Funding Officer will provide dedicated support to health researchers (HRI members) at UL and its affiliated institutions by providing comprehensive advice and support relating to applications for externally funded research both national and international.
+The HRI’s Research Support Officer (RSO) will provide dedicated support to health researchers (HRI members) at UL and its affiliated institutions by providing comprehensive advice and support relating to applications for externally funded research both national and international.
 The support provided to HRI members includes:

 Biostatistical support is available in the HRI and is provided by the Biostatistician.
 We help with: